-There are currently 60 sculptures on display at the park.
-To the left is a selection of 12 works.
+There are currently over 60 sculptures on display at the park.
+Here is a selection of 12 works.
 Typically, one or more new sculptures are sited at Cold Hollow each year.

 The park showcases five decades of David Stromeyer's work.

 Do-Jo-Ji, 2016-2020, 13' x 8' x 8', corten and stainless steel

 I imagined a complex shape able to rock and tilt in any direction while rotating.
 Ultimately this required sourcing specialized parts and solving tricky engineering/dampening problems.
 The many experiments and revisions required three years to get everything right.